AUCS/Constitution/README.md

 The following shall be the Office Bearers of the club, of which Le Grande Fromage and the <Treasurer> must be students or staff of the University.
 ##### 6.1 Le Grand Fromage

-* Responsible for chairing all meetings of the club and the committee
+* Responsible for chairing all meetings of the club and the committee.
-* Spokesperson for the club
+* Spokesperson for the club.

 ##### 6.2 Le Petit Grand Fromage